The Batman took a long time to take shape, but fans are finally starting to get the full picture of director Matt Reeves’ take on the character.

 But the key to The Long Halloween was its expansive cast and Batman encountering a mystery he could not easily crack.

 Early on, Reeves said he wanted to emphasize Batman as the world’s greatest detective – an element of the character generally downplayed in the more action-oriented Batman and Dark Knight film cycles – while also playing up the noirish elements inherent in the concept.
-Additionally, the costume test video of Pattinson in the batsuit and the Batmobile pictures clearly illustrate Batman during an early part of of his career, making the case for The Long Halloween as a primary source stronger.
+Reeves said at DC FanDome that noirs like Chinatown have been a big inspiration for his approach to the material.
+Additionally, the costume test video of Pattinson in the batsuit and the Batmobile pictures clearly illustrate Batman during an early part of of his career – again, now confirmed by Reeves – making the case for The Long Halloween as a primary source stronger.

 It would not be the first time, though, the book was called upon as a source of inspiration or, indeed, the first time a Batman film used one of the better-known Batman stories in its development.
 The Dark Knight used one or two elements from the story while also grabbing from The Killing Joke.
 The Dark Knight Rises also pulled from the “No Man’s Land” story.
 But this should not suggest The Batman is a straight adaptation of The Long Halloween, as someone key to that story is missing from the film: Harvey Dent.